wolframroesler/Deutsch/README.md

 ![Battery and Bluetooth icons](icons.png)

 The watchface is based on https://github.com/n3v3r001/n3v3rstextone, with the overall design and most of the source code unchanged.
 Both use the same settings dialog and share settings when installing one over the other on the watch.
-I applied the following changes:
+I applied the following changes (refer to the git log for details):

 * Add fuzzy mode (the original would give the exact time, e. g. "sieben nach halb elf")
 * Align text to the right (since I wear the watch on the left wrist, and the left side of the watch is frequently covered by the shirt sleeve)